ritster/bav-browser/datasets.md

 This browser also includes select Banna-like viruses from the Reoviridae family.
 The reference genome of the Kadipiro virus (KDV) was incorporated due to its notable similarity to BAV.
 Indeed, the identification of these viral similarities led to the reclassification of both viruses into a new genus, Seadornavirus, within the Reoviridae family<sup>1</sup>.
 Additionally, specific viral segments (1, 2, 9, and 12) from 13 viruses (9 BAV and 4 BAV-like) are included, as outlined in `misc/our_msa.csv`.
 These segments were selected based on data availability and their representation as the most and least conserved genes across the viral strains studied<sup>3</sup>.

+**NOTE:** The instructions below each view shown below are for local copies of the database, but to get to the same views in the web version, simply navigate to https://ibrah121.github.io/jbrowse2/, then follow the instructions as written.

 **<ins>IMPORTANT NOTE:</ins>** Please install dependencies and set environment variables as described in the README (see "Installing a Local Copy of the Database") before running any of the shell scripts associated with these data.

 ## The Reference (and First Sequenced) Banna Virus Genome: JKT-6423